-.
 LV systolic dysfunction conferred higher risk in sarcomeric HCM regarding developing NYHA class III-IV symptoms (effect ratio 2.65 [CI 1.50-4.71]) and death (effect ratio 1.95 [CI 1.32-2.22]).

-Disease Trajectory

-To further characterize disease trajectory, we extended analysis to investigate the downstream occurrence of cardiovascular outcomes from the modifier-outcome pairs identified above.
-We identified trajectories in which the modifier-outcome pairing led to a significantly higher risk of a third outcome than either in isolation (Table 2).
-Although neither obesity nor LV obstruction was linked to stroke on their own (Figure 3), obesity leading to obstructive physiology was associated with a significantly higher risk of subsequent stroke (HR 1.68 [CI 1.14 to 2.49]).
-Atrial fibrillation leading to LV systolic dysfunction had a stronger temporal association with both stroke (HR 4.37 [CI 2.3 to 8.28]) and the composite VA outcome (HR 4.32 [CI 2.28 to 8.17]), than either outcome had on their own (no significant association between LV systolic dysfunction and stroke had been identified previously, Figure 3).
-Further results from this analysis are summarized in Table 3.

-Next, we performed the analysis above separately for patients with sarcomeric HCM and non-sarcomeric HCM and identified different disease trajectories (Supplementary Table 1 and 2).
-Hypertension leading to obstruction was associated with subsequent stroke (HR 1.78 [CI 1.06 to 3]) in non-sarcomeric HCM but not in sarcomeric HCM.
-In contrast, the associations between obesity leading to LV obstruction and subsequent stroke was predominantly confined to sarcomeric HCM (HR 1.96 [CI 1.04 to 3.69]).
-In addition, the associations between atrial fibrillation leading to LV systolic dysfunction and subsequent stroke, or ventricular arrhythmia was also mostly features of sarcomeric HCM (HR of 5.53 and 4.87 respectively).

 DISCUSSION:

-In this study, we systematically compared cardiac phenotypes and clinical trajectories in sarcomeric and non-sarcomeric HCM.
-Sarcomeric HCM was characterized by a more severe phenotype with patients diagnosed at a younger age and having a higher burden of cardiac arrhythmias and severe heart failure.
-Furthermore, the HCM-related mortality-rate was twice that of non-sarcomeric HCM.
-Non-sarcomeric HCM was associated with a higher prevalence of obesity and hypertension.
-We also investigated the impact and temporal associations between various cardiovascular modifiers and HCM outcomes Atrial fibrillation and LV systolic dysfunction were significantly more impactful in sarcomeric HCM, conferring a greater risk of heart failure and death compared with non-sarcomeric HCM. ***Something here about the timeline/temporal sequence***.
-Improved understanding of the clinical course of these major subtypes of HCM and will improve risk stratification and clinical management.
+In this study, we systematically compared the cardiac phenotypes and clinical trajectories in sarcomeric and non-sarcomeric HCM.
+Our investigation focused on delineating the sequence and associations among various cardiovascular features and outcomes within HCM, with a particular emphasis on the significant role genetics play in the progression of the disease.
+Sarcomeric HCM was characterized by a more severe phenotype with a younger age at onset, a higher burden of cardiac arrhythmias and severe heart failure, and an HCM-related mortality-rate twice that of non-sarcomeric HCM.
+We found atrial fibrillation and LV systolic dysfunction led to higher rates of ventricular arrhythmia and end-stage heart failure outcomes.
+Both atrial fibrillation and LV systolic dysfunction were significantly more impactful in sarcomeric HCM, conferring a greater risk of heart failure and death compared with non-sarcomeric HCM.
+Improved understanding of the clinical course of these major subtypes of HCM will improve risk stratification and clinical management.

 Patients with Non-sarcomeric HCM Have a Higher Burden of Cardiovascular Comorbidities